skhetarpal/fMRI_Classification_Analysis/README.md

 # fMRI_Classification_Analysis
-Machine learning classification analysis of fMRI data to detect visual domains in the Inferior Temporal Cortex.
+A machine learning analysis of fMRI data to detect visual domains in the Inferior Temporal Cortex.

 PROJECT ABSTRACT: